 We not only want to make it easier for technologists to find and evaluate resources… we want to make technology exciting!
 Technology is not just a job or hobby for most people; it’s a creative outlet.
 There is nothing we love to do more than feed that passion.
 We hope to inspire technologists every day with new resources, reviews and buzz that gets their wheels turning and excited about all of the possibilities.

 Codango was launched into Public Beta on June 11th 2007, but the story started almost 8 years earlier with the launch of Aspin.com, Jspin.com and 411asp.net.
 Codango evolved out of the success of these previous sites and the desire to expand on those passions and take the idea of web development resources to a whole new level.

 In mid 2005, they decided they could do better… much better!
-With this in mind, they set out to recreate the concept of a web development resource site.
+With this in mind, they set out to recreate the concept of a coder resource site.
 The initial brainstorming sessions produced hundreds of ideas.
 Some of them were killer and some of them were… well… let’s just say they didn’t make the cut.
 Anyone who’s ever brainstormed before knows this type of thing comes with the territory.
 After narrowing down the hundreds of ideas to the top 10 most powerful, they were off into the wonderful world of project requirements, Gantt charts and web development.

 Finally, after almost two years in the works, Codango was launched its first Public Beta on June 11th, 2007.
 The hunt for resources has been ongoing ever since.